11Managing and cancelling services and subscriptions

 Do you still need car insurance if you’re selling your car?
 How about your home insurance?
 Go through your various contracts and cancel as needed.

-Don’t forget to cancel your movie theatre or gym membership!
-Go through all your subscriptions on your bank statement—this is always a great way to save money and start fresh.
+Don’t forget to cancel your cinema or gym membership!
+Go through all your regular subscriptions on your bank statement—reviewing which subscriptions you need is always a great way to save money and start fresh.

 It may be worth giving power of attorney to someone you trust: